The Ultimate Guide to Divorce in Australia Process Requirements and Timeline

 Timeline for Divorce

-- Hearing and Order: If all requirements are met, the court will grant a divorce order one month and one day after the hearing.
+3. Hearing and Order: Courts grant divorce orders one month and one day after the hearing.
+This is compulsory reflection time.

 What is My Wife Entitled to in a Divorce in Australia?